AmanTank187/bookmark_manager_redo/README.md

 I'd like to be able to tag bookmarks into categories.

 As a user\
-So i can find a specific bookmark i need,\
+So i can find a specific bookmark i need\
 I would like to filter bookmarks by tag.

 As a user\
-So my bookmarks can't be changed by someone else,\
+So my bookmarks can't be changed by someone else\
 I'd would like if users could only manage their own bookmarks